 We see the concept of waters separating and dividing throughout scripture.
 There was the flood that separated light and dark in humanity.
 The Sea being divided for Moses and the people once again a separating of the people from the Egyptians.
 We see it in Joshua where the waters are separated from their wilderness wandering to a promised land.
 Both Elijah and Elisha separated waters.

 This concept of separating is consistent with the idea of holiness.
-Holiness is word that expresses the idea of separating oneself unto the lord.
+Holiness is a word that expresses the idea of separating oneself unto the Lord.